 Certificated support personnel are considered non-classroom teachers for purposes of the Professional Growth and Evaluation System, and are not subject to the four-level rating system.
-The superintendent will establish a revised evaluation process using the minimum criteria for certificated support personnel developed by the Superintendent of Public Instruction: 1) Knowledge and scholarship in a specialized field; 2) Specialized skills; 3) Management of special and technical environment; 4) The support person as a professional; and 5) Involvement in assisting students, parents and educational personnel.Other Administrative Staff
+The performance of certificated support personnel will be evaluated consistent with state law and applicable collectively bargained processes.
+The purpose of such evaluations will be to improve the employee’s performance and alert the employee to any performance deficits or concerns.

+Other Administrative Staff

-The performance of administrative staff other than certificated principals and assistant principals as referenced in the section above will be evaluated at least once per year.Classified Staff
+The performance of administrative staff other than certificated principals and assistant principals as referenced in the section above will be evaluated at least once per year.
+The purpose of such evaluations will be to improve the employee’s performance and alert the employee to any performance deficits or concerns.

+Classified Staff

-The performance of classified staff will be evaluated at least once per year.
-Except as otherwise developed in accordance with the duty to bargain in chapter 41.56 RCW, the evaluative criteria for classified staff will be based upon the job description of the specific assignment
+The performance of classified staff will be annually evaluated by his/her supervisor consistent with applicable collectively bargained processes.
+The purpose of such evaluations will be to improve the employee’s performance and alert the employee to any performance deficits or concerns.